Chronic Pain MedsCheck Trial

 Training and Trial Software Access

 Once at least one (1) pharmacist from the participating pharmacy has been confirmed by the Chronic Pain MedsCheck Trial project team as having completed the training, GuildLink will then be notified to provide complimentary access to the Chronic Pain MedsCheck Trial Software for that pharmacy.
-The trial intervention start date is anticipated to be late October when the trial software will be activated.

 The Chronic Pain MedsCheck Trial project team will be sending out weekly confirmation emails to each pharmacy once we have confirmed that one pharmacist has completed training and that we will be notifying GuildLink to provide access to the Chronic Pain MedsCheck Trial Software for that pharmacy.